cometchat-pro-tutorials/slack-clone/README.md

-# Build a modern Android chat app with Kotlin
+# Build a Slack-like Chat Application with React

 Read the full tutorial here: